Project start date: 01/01/2023

 Key research areas

-• summarising how these approaches or priority areas can be used to ensure that protected areas in Australia are representative of our diverse landscapes and seascapes.
+• summarised how these approaches can help ensure protected areas are representative of Australia’s diverse landscapes and seascapes.

 • Areas important for biodiversity are a priority for protection.
 Image: dudlajzov/Adobe Stock.